-It is scientifically proven that the sooner a child starts drinking, the higher are the chances of him/her developing dependency on alcohol.
-That's why the minimum drinking age is kept between 21-25 years.
-Another reason is that the brain of a person is developing till the age of 18-20.
+It is scientifically proven that the sooner a child starts drinking, the higher are chances of him/her developing dependency on it.
+That's why the drinking age is kept between 21-25 years.
+Another reason is that the brain of a person develops till the age of 18-20.
 Underage drinking can therefore affect the development process and is therefore discouraged, says Dr Kumar.

 Alcohol is a brain depressant and gets absorbed quickly into the bloodstream from the stomach and the small intestine.
 If consumed over a prolonged span of time, it may cause damage to major organs, including the liver and/or the brain.
 It also contains ethanol or ethyl alcohol, an intoxicating agent which produces mind-altering effects and even a small quantity of it can impair the judgment required to take decisions including operation of an automobile.
-Thus, drinking and driving lead to road accidents.
+Thus, drinking and driving lead to road accidents as it has happened in the past.

-\ names have been changed
+names have been changed

-Sample questions to initiate discussions (other questions may be added by the teacher:) • Why would teenagers be likely to try alcohol and other addictive substances?
+Sample questions to initiate discussions other questions may be added by the teacher:

-• Can you highlight the role of media in influencing teenagers towards addiction ?
+- Why would teenagers be likely to try alcohol and other addictive substances? - Can you highlight the role of media in influencing teenagers towards addiction ?

 Adolescents and emerging adults access mobile devices and gadgets and use internet more than any other age groups.
 They undertake a higher risk of overuse of technological devices and the Internet, the problem of screen dependency and internet addiction is most relevant to young people.
-In today's world, technology may not be avoidable.
-Most students use computers for school assignments, communication, research, learning, entertainment, and to build tech skills for the workplace.
+In today's world, technology may not be avoidable, most students need to use computers as part of growing up, for school assignments, communication, research, learning, entertainment, and build tech skills for the workplace.
 Gadgets and technology should be used in an appropriate manner.
-With this article we can help students understand that balance is the key to create healthier relationships with technology while continuing to use it every day.
-In the classroom the teacher could discuss with students the right and moderate usage of devices.
+With this article we can help students understand that balance is the key to forge healthier relationships with technology while continuing to use it every day.
+In the classroom the teacher could discuss with the students the right and moderate usage of devices.